 I personally love rustic decor.
 Repurposed, recycled, re-used decor and furniture can really mix up nicely with primitive decor.
 I even like to throw in a little modern, Zen feel with where I live and work as an artist.
 Here is a fantastic example, from worldstock, at Overstock.com:

 Ceramic 'A Pitcher of Light' Lamp (Mexico)

 That's right, my new favorite portal to the world of fair trade:

 Well, here is my very first article for this site, and a fresh start is feeling fantastic.
 I hope to entice you all to step out of one box, take a look around to see all the other boxes, jars, clay pots, baskets, nests, cabanas….
 See where I’m going with this?
 If you are happy with what you have, build on it.
 If not, imagine what you can do to re-create, co-create, feel the best you can and live the best you can in simple ways.
 In our new economy, fair trade art, fair trade products, companies going green, and green home decor are all on my mind 24/7.

 Inhabit.com is one of my new favorite sites for decorating and home goods.

-I have several designs and concepts ready for development, including an unprecedented business model.
+I have several designs and concepts outlined for development, including a unique business model.
 Contributions for the fruition of these projects are greatly appreciated.
 Matrons and patrons, please contact me for an NDA, an NCA, and more information.
-Thank you in advance for all your support.

-Please go to the contact page, or contact at jill at jill dash lorraine dot com, thank you.
+To contact me, please go to the contact page, or email at jill at jill dash lorraine dot com